 Two major varieties of walnuts are grown in the United States—the English walnut and the black walnut.
-The Northern California black walnut is primarily used as the rootstock for English walnut cultivars.
+The black walnut is primarily used as the rootstock for English walnut cultivars.

-English walnut acreage continues to climb, extending the trend of increased tree nut acreage in the United States, with a 24 percent growth since 2007.
+English walnut acreage continues to climb, extending the trend of increased tree nut acreage in the United States.
 California represents virtually all almond, pistachio, and walnut production in the United States.
 (Fruit and Nut Report, 2015)

 Per capita consumption of walnuts has been on the rise.
 In 2012, the per capita consumption of all walnuts was 0.47 pound.